 1. Consider the potential outcomes

 One of the major differences between manipulation and persuasion is the outcome.
 When you’ve been persuaded, you’ve likely been influenced to act in a way that serves the greater good and yields a positive personal outcome.

-For example, a friend might persuade you to quit smoking, the outcome of which is improved overall health and reduced risk of illness and disease.
+For example, a friend may persuade you to quit smoking, the outcome of which is improved overall health and reduced risk of illness and disease.

-When you’ve been manipulated, you’ve been influenced to act in a way that serves the manipulator but fails to serve your best interests.
+When you’ve been manipulated, you’ve been influenced to act in a way that serves the manipulator but fails to serve your best interest.

-For example, a friend who wants to go out for drinks might guilt trip you into joining them by bringing up a time they did you a favor, even though you’re tired, you’re trying to cut down on drinking, and you’ve got work in the morning.
+For example, a friend who wants to go out for drinks may guilt trip you into joining them by bringing up a time they did you a favor.
+You give in even if you’re tired, trying to cut down on drinking, or you’ve got work in the morning.

 It can be hard to spot manipulation when it’s happening.
-It’s often only after it’s happened and when it might be too late that we realize we’ve been unfairly coerced into doing something that did not align with our best interests or personal values.
+It’s often only after it’s happened and when it may be too late that we realize we’ve been unfairly coerced into doing something that does not align with our best interests or personal values.